google/comprehensive-rust/src/why-rust/modern.md

   `Option<T>` and `Result<T, E>`.

-* Remind people to read the errors --- many developers have gotten used to ignore lengthly compiler output.
+* Remind people to read the errors --- many developers have gotten used to ignore lengthy compiler output.
 The Rust compiler is significantly more talkative than other compilers.
 It will often provide you with _actionable_ feedback, ready to copy-paste into your code.